fultonj/ussuri/glance_poc1/README.md

-# Glance Experiments
+# Glance Proof of Concept 1

-Experiments of deploying Glance within DCN contexts.
+Experiments of deploying Glance within DCN contexts during the start of the ussuri cycle before TripleO could deploy it DCN contexts.
+Unless you enjoy mid-cycle history see [glance](../glance/).

 ## Glance Cache vs Glance Multistore